mrhahn3000/react-redux-typescript-webpack/README.md

   <img src="https://www.netlify.com/img/deploy/button.svg" title="Deploy to Netlify">
 </a>

+[Here](https://react-redux-typescript-webpack.netlify.com) you can watch the deployed version of the master branch.
 The deployment is automated completely.
 After the install script, the deploy script will run on the server in order to compile the bundle and prepare the build folder for rendering.

 ## Scripts